Dinny Cahill

-Dinny Cahill (born 29 December 1954 in Cloughjordan, County Tipperary, Ireland) is an Irish hurling manager and former player.
+Dinny Cahill (born 29 December 1954) is an Irish hurling manager and former player.
 He is the former manager of the Antrim senior hurling team.

 Cahill enjoyed a successful playing career at club level with Kilruane MacDonagh's while his career at inter-county level with Tipperary came during an uncharacteristic famine.
 He was a midfielder on the former team during a hugely successful period for the club in the 1970s and 1980s, the highlight of which was the winning of an All-Ireland club medal in 1986.

 Immediately after retiring from inter-county activity Cahill became involved in team management.
 He has taken charge of club and inter-county teams all over the country, including Portumna in Galway, Doon in Limerick, Graigue-Ballycallan in Kilkenny, as well as the Laois senior inter-county team.
 Cahill was appointed manager of the Antrim senior hurling team for a second term in November 2009.